Read about the project

 Bespoke items – Handmade feature light to entrance hall

-Project Keywords: Natural stone; contemporary house, CSH Level 3, solar hot water heater, highly insulated, Lifetime homes, Secured By Design, infill plot, bespoke self build.
+Project Keywords: Natural stone; contemporary house, CSH Level 3, solar hot water heater, highly insulated, Lifetime homes, Secured By Design, infill plot, bespoke self build, new build in Manchester.

 Photographs/Images © Hunter Architects & Planners